britalmeida/push_to_talk/README.md

 - Linux system and `ffmpeg`.

 ### Installing ffmpeg on Windows
-- Follow the "Add to path" part here(and reboot): http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/
+- Follow the "Add to path" section here (and reboot): http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/